Quotes about God to consider…if you think science leads to atheism.

 “Nevertheless, just as I believe that the Book of Scripture illumines the pathway to God, so I believe that the Book of Nature, with its astonishing details–the blade of grass, the Conus cedonulli, or the resonance levels of the carbon atom–also suggest a God of purpose and a God of design.
 And I think my belief makes me no less a scientist.”

 —Owen Gingerich, research professor of astronomy and of the history of science emeritus at Harvard University.
-Gingerich is also senior astronomer emeritus at the Smithsonian Astrophysical Observatory.
+Gingerich, a devout Christian, is also senior astronomer emeritus at the Smithsonian Astrophysical Observatory.

 “Science without religion is lame, religion without science is blind.”